PaddyJM/react-dvla-vehicle-history-app/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+NOTE: this will also spin up the back end server for the application on http://localhost:3001

+This is using an express server to interact with the DVLA API.
+More information [here](https://dvsa.github.io/mot-history-api-documentation/)

 ### `npm test`

 Launches the test runner in the interactive watch mode.\